vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Saiva conception of Parā, Paśyantī,

 Madhyamā and Vaikhari.
-According to the Abhāsavādin the whole universe is a mere manifestation of the universal self or Parama Siva, as the images of an imagination, the scenes of a dream or the creations of a person who has attained certain yogic powers (yoginirmāņa) are those of the limited selves.
+According to the Abhāsavādin the whole universe is a mere manifestation of the universal self or Parama Siva, as the images of an imagination, the scenes of a dream or the creations of a person who has attained certain yogic powers (yoginirmāṇa) are those of the limited selves.
 Our experience tells us that the things of imagination, dream and yogic creation have no existence independent of or separate from the self which is responsible for their manifestation.
 Believing, therefore, the macrocosm to be the same in its nature and constitution as the microcosm, the Ābhāsavādin holds that the whole universe rises from, has its being within, is maintained by and again merges in the same universal consciousness or self.
 He also holds that it is in its essence the same as that from which it rises, just as the waves of the ocean are essentially the same as the ocean itself.

 1. T. A., Ah.
 XII, P. 101.
 2. T. A., VI, 249.